You'll love this quick and easy Southern combination of Blackened Shrimp and Gouda Grits! All-natural ingredients and ready in 10-minutes.

 - 1 cup heavy cream

-- 1½ cups smoked Gouda cheese, shredded (buy about 8 ounces)
+- 1½ cups smoked Gouda cheese, shredded (buy about an 8 ounce block)

 - smoked paprika (optional) to taste